-The service provided daily by the Postal Service depends on an astonishing network of people and technology that collect, transport, process and deliver the nation’s mail.
+The services provided daily by the Postal Service depends on an astonishing network of people and technologies that collect, transport, process and deliver the nation’s mail.

-- The Postal Service uses more than 8,500 pieces of automated processing equipment to sort more than half the world’s mail.
+- The Postal Service uses more than 8,500 pieces of automated processing equipment to sort nearly half the world’s mail.

 - The Postal Service has one of the largest material-handling systems in the world for moving mail.
 There are more than 200 miles of conveyors within postal processing facilities.

 - Tray sorting machines sort more than 18 million trays per day through the conveyor systems.

 - The Postal Service has the largest gantry robotic fleet in the world using 174 robotics systems to move 314,000 mail trays per day.

 - The Flats Sequencing System (FSS) sorts “flat mail” (large envelopes, magazines, etc.) in carrier walk sequence up to 12,000 pieces per hour.

 - The Advanced Facer Canceller System (AFCS) positions letter mail and cancels stamps at 36,000 pieces per hour.